 When a qualified student seeks to enroll in postsecondary courses at an institution of higher education and receive high school credit for such courses, the district and the participating institution shall enter into a written cooperative agreement in accordance with the Act.

-Payment of tuition
+Payment of tuition and additional costs

-The district may pay the tuition for up to 6 credit hours of postsecondary courses successfully completed by a qualified student and for which the qualified student receives high school credit.
+The district shall pay the tuition for postsecondary courses successfully completed by a qualified student and for which the qualified student receives high school credit.